-NEW PROGRAM: For those applying in winter 2015 (Dec.
-1, 2014 - Jan.
-16, 2015) for fall 2015 admission, we will be introducing a new program that allows students to complete the ASD program and have early assurance admission to the Accelerated MSN (Family Nurse Practitioner) program.
+NEW PROGRAM: For those applying for fall 2016 admission (apply between Dec.
+1, 2015 and Jan.
+15, 2016), we will be introducing a new program that allows students to complete the ASD program and have early assurance admission to the Accelerated MSN (Family Nurse Practitioner) program.
 Please see the Program tab below for further information.

-Students interested in applying to the Accelerated Second Degree program are encouraged to attend an information session to get the latest information regarding the application process prior to applying.
-Information sessions are held once a month, and the schedule can be downloaded below.
+Students interested in applying to the Accelerated Second Degree program are encouraged to attend an information session to get the latest details regarding the application process prior to applying.
+The information meeting schedule is available for download below.

 Students who wish to join the ASD BSN program must first apply to the University of Michigan-Flint for admission as a transfer student.
 While completing prerequisite requirements, you will enroll in the University of Michigan-Flint School of Health Professions and Studies as a pre-nursing student.
 The University of Michigan-Flint has a revolving admission policy, and you may be admitted to the university to begin prerequisite work in fall, winter, spring, or summer.
 Students then apply to the nursing program in late fall for admission the following fall.

 Admission to the ASD Program is selective and competitive.
 Up to 40 students are admitted once per year, and cohorts begin in the fall semester only.

 |In order to be considered for admission, you must have met the following requirements:|

 |Applied to the University of Michigan-Flint and have a complete application (including official transcripts) on file in the Undergraduate Admissions Office|